 Holidays provide easy anchors for paired texts for fiction, nonfiction, and science (weather).
-For example, Christmas has a wide range of books available.
 Students can also read about the summer in the southern hemisphere and compare and contrast that with the weather in Ohio.
 This could then extend to perspective, letter writing, and possibly a virtual classroom connection.
 Folktales also offer rich informational and fictional pairings with the Big Bad Wolf and real wolves.
 This is an easy add on to a comparison of folktales around the world by adding and informational component that can also include maps and information about the various countries the folktales originate.